Upcoming Virtual Public Meeting Sign-Up:

 The next phase of the development of this trail has begun.

-In 2017, the County was awarded a $200,000 Recreational Trails Grant by the Delaware Valley Regional Planning Commission to begin design work on a more than four and a half mile segment of the trail in Winslow Township.
+In 2017, the County was awarded a $200,000 Recreational Trails Grant by the Delaware Valley Regional Planning Commission to begin design work on a more than four-and-a-half-mile segment of the trail in Winslow Township.

 In 2018, the County, with the assistance of the Rails to Trails Conservancy, was awarded a $1.2 million TAP grant for construction of the first new segment of this trail.
 This approximately one-mile segment will be built between East Atlantic Avenue and the Conrail railroad tracks in Audubon and Haddon Heights.

-In 2019, the County, through an RFP process, awarded a $4,579,540 contract to NV5 to design approximately two thirds of the 33-mile trail over the next several years.
+In 2019, the County, through an RFP process, awarded a $4,579,540 contract to NV5 to design approximately two thirds of the 34-mile trail over the next several years.
 Completing the design will allow the County to apply for State and Federal grants for construction.
 The County has prioritized this design work, identifying segments as Priority 1, Priority 2, and Priority 3.

 More public meetings will be held in the future for other trail segments as the design advances.